What Happened?

 3. Transition to Terminal System

 The Genesis Terminal introduced a new model: you see what you can get before paying.
-This system sidesteps gambling concerns because you're not paying for randomness, you're paying for a specific revealed item.
-Many believe Valve is gradually transitioning all case acquisition to this model.
+This system sidesteps gambling concerns because you’re not paying for randomness, you’re paying for a specific revealed item.
+With the Dead Hand Terminal launching in March 2026 as the second terminal, the pattern is clear: Valve is replacing the traditional case model with terminals.
+Expect more terminals in the future as EU and US regulations continue to target loot box mechanics.
+Traditional cases will likely be phased out entirely over the next few years.

 Market Impact